ketwaroo/minetest-k-colorblocks/README.md

     * After selecting second color, click the `Aux` button to set it.
     * Hold `aux1` button while dragging tool across surface to use aux colour.
     * Typical usage for this would have `aux` be palette index `0` which is white.
 This can serve as undo feature so you don't have to switch back and forth between the colour you want and `0` if you make mistakes.
- * Setting to automatically register certain nodes as stainable.
+ * Setting to automatically register certain nodes as stainable, more or less safely.
     * See `k_colorblocks.autoregister_nodes` setting.
 Disabled by default
     * Works in [Mineclonia](https://content.minetest.net/packages/ryvnf/mineclonia/) and default game to some extent
         * Concrete blocks, slabs, and powder
         * Terracota patterns
-        * light blocks ([`mcl_light_blocks`](https://content.minetest.net/packages/Tony996-source/mcl_light_blocks/) third party mod, which is a bit redundant...)
         * wools and carpets.
         * snow and ice. kind of.
+    * iNSaNiTy MODE (new in 1.0.2)
+        * Attempts to make everything colourable.
+        * See `k_colorblocks.iNSaNiTy` setting.
+Disabled by default.
+Overrides `k_colorblocks.autoregister_nodes` if enabled.
-    * Does not work with nodes which are already using `param2` and `paramtype2` for different purposes. such as rotation values for beds and stair blocks.
-May fix eventually.
+    * Auto registration of nodes (both safe and insanity mode) does not work with nodes which are already using `param2` and `paramtype2` for different purposes. such as rotation values for beds and stair blocks.
+ *  Brush radius (new in 1.0.3)
+    * Main/Aux colours can have separate brush radius.
+    * Brush radius only try to colour a square in the same 2D plane as the punched node for the time being.

 Place stainable blocks in whatever configuration you fancy, right click with the wand to show the color picker, pick a color and click OK or just double-click on the color tile, and paint away.